lizyness/SSOAutoCrafting/README.md

 ## Features

 - Crafting script
+  - *This script will proceed to craft in a loop the same chosen item on a Valedale's Workshop or Farah's Workshop.*
   - By default, the first crafting recipe is selected (equivalent of pressing **F1 + 1**).
   - You can select a different crafting recipe by the position (number) they appear in the list (1 to 8 for now) with the keys combination : **F9 + Number**.
 These are not the NumPad numbers but the ones **below** the Functions keys (F1-F12).
   - After selecting the crafting recipe, you can press **F9** in order to **start the script**.